DasunThathsara/Simple-Chat-Bot/README.md

 <h1>Methodology</h1>
 <p>
   User can ask any question from the bot.
 If it is in the dataset, bot can reply for it.
 If it is not, bot was asking the suggestion for that question from user and stores it for future questions.
+It has another type for store the personal details of the user.
+And it has knowladge to tell the current time and date.
 </p>